zadanfai/zadanfai.github.io/README.md

 **Machine Learning Cohort**

-| *Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka* | January 2024 – January 2024
+| *Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka (Remote, Indonesia)* | September 2024 – January 2025
 - Successfully passed the MSIB Bangkit 4636 cohort selection from over 45,000 applicants, with an acceptance rate of 10%.
 - Completed various Coursera Machine Learning courses, including CNN, NLP, Transfer Learning, and Time Series, achieving 100% progress.
 - Participated in all program activities with just one leave permission and earned 12 certifications within the designated timeframe.